 He regularly posts on his LinkedIn profile and also has a podcast channel.

 Principal Analyst and CEO at H3 HR Advisors, Trish hosts HR Happy Hour, a podcast dedicated to all things HR.
-The HR influencer likes to talk about the changing trends and is a big supporter of women’s rights.
+The HR influencer likes to talk about changing trends and is a big supporter of women’s rights.
 She co-founded the HRevolution Conference for this purpose and also runs the Women of HR blog.

 The woman has over 20 years of HR experience in different sectors including public accounting, manufacturing, IT, PR, and healthcare.